lingtalfi/Light-Realist/doc/pages/open-admin-table-helper-implementation-notes.md

 It uses the realist-tag-transfer.js script under the hood (i.e. it's a dependency).

+We also use the [AjaxHandler](https://github.com/lingtalfi/Light_AjaxHandler) plugin under the hood, to avoid multiplying routes.

+For the ajax handler parameters to request a realist (this might be used by other plugins):
+- The handlerId is: Light_Realist
+- The actionId is: realist-request

+For CSRF protection, we use token named "realist-request", which value is carried by the csrf_token property (in $_POST).

 Note: this is just one possible implementation out of many, the official name of this implementation is "Open Admin Table One" protocol implementation.